mad-lab-fau/tpcp/docs/guides/algorithms_pipelines_datasets.rst

     In a simple case, a single pipeline can interface between all available Datasets and all Algorithms, because they share a common interface.

-However, it is usually impossible to produce the exact same data interface for all different datasets, even within the same domain.
+However, it is usually impossible to produce the exact same data interface for multiple different datasets, even within the same domain.
 Datasets might have different measurement procedures and different measurement modalities.
 In the same way, you might have different types of analysis you want ot perform and hence, require the use of different algorithms.